Check this quick guide for general information on resources available to clubs.

 When completing these forms, make sure that the following three conditions are satisfied for the people listed as a signing officer:

 SSMU offers a variety of funding opportunities for student groups.
-All of the following funds, allocated by the Funding Committee, are available to Full Status Clubs.
+All funds, allocated by the Funding Committee, are available to Full Status Clubs.
 Interim Status Clubs are eligible for every fund but the Club Fund.

 As clubs are not guaranteed any funding from the SSMU, clubs are responsible for their own fundraising in order to support their events and initiatives.
 There are a wide variety of funds and resources available to clubs that can be drawn upon as resources.